ApiniLabs/PAC-ID/recommendation-for-identifier-structure.md

 # How to Structure the Identifier of a ``PAC-ID``

-The specification of a `PAC-ID` was intentionally kept short.
-However it is RECOMMENDED to structure the `identifier` of the `PAC-ID` like so:
+While the basic specification for the `PAC-ID` has been intentionally kept minimal, `PAC-ID`s are much more powerful if they are issued both, systematically and with a bit of verbosity.
+This page contains recommendations how to structure the `identifier` of the `PAC-ID`.
+They are designed around these goals goals:

+- Verbose enough so that it is always clear
+  - to what the ID is pointing to
+  - what the uniqueness scope is
+- Reliable and easy for service discovery with PAC-ID Resolver

+## Recommended Structure of the `identifier`
+It is RECOMMENDED to use this structure of the `identifier`:
 ![Segment groups](images/identifier_structure.png)

 The following chapters explain the composition in more detail.

 ## Identify the Category
 `PAC-ID`s might be used to identify various different categories of entities.
 Entities of different categories are treated differently (e.g. a substance can be aliquoted, while a device cannot; a method instructs a device what to do, while a run documents what was done). <br>